daniel-slaugh/home/src/content/recipes/soft-prezels.md

 - [[Unsalted butter, melted and slightly cool]]
 - Gradually stir in [[All-purpose flour]]: start with 3 cups, then add ¾ cup more until dough is no longer sticky (up to an additional ¼–½ cup if needed).
 Dough should bounce back when poked.

-2. Knead in a stand mixer with dough hook for 5 minutes (or by hand on a lightly floured surface for 5 minutes), adding flour teaspoon-by-teaspoon if it sticks.
+2. Knead in a stand mixer with dough hook for 5 minutes (or by hand on a lightly floured surface for 5 minutes), adding flour tsp-by-tsp if it sticks.
 Dough should be soft and pass the windowpane test (thin stretch without tearing).

 3. Shape dough into a ball, cover lightly with a towel, and let rest 10 minutes.
 Meanwhile, preheat oven to 400°F and line two baking sheets with silicone mats or greased parchment.